yansong-yu/RT_Rendering_Lab4/README.md

 ## Usage

-Open the index.html to launch.
+Launch a server (for loading the mesh) and open the index.html to launch.

 1. `w`, `a`, `s`, `d` for moving the windmill `forward`, `left`, `backward`, `right`.